The Role of Game Networking in the Fusion of Physical and Digital Worlds through 6G Wireless Networks: Conclusion

 \section{Conclusion}

 The article provided GN principles, highlighted key design considerations, and opened research challenges in realizing them with the 6G network.
-We have shown networking design plays a crucial role in facilitating a paradigm shift towards real-time and remote immersive interactions, thus enabling the realization of the Metaverse and its potential.
-A case study is done with a DT model of WSN, representing a GN scenario, where we prove that effective management of critical data could alleviate the stress on the communication systems while maintaining the required overall quality during interactions between the users.
+We show how networking design plays a crucial role in facilitating a paradigm shift towards real-time and remote immersive interactions.
+Two case studies are presented, showcasing the potential of GN techniques to alleviate stress on communication systems while maintaining the necessary quality during user interactions.